How to Play Clue Card Game Guide

 Dealer selects one of each type unseen.
 These cards represent the solution to the crime and will be placed aside, face down, making sure that no player is to see the identity.

-The dealer shuffles remaining 18 Clue Cards and deals them as evenly as possible to the players, who hold them in hand.
+The dealer shuffles the remaining 18 Clue Cards and deals them evenly to the players, who hold them in hand.

 The dealer shuffles action cards and places them face down on the table.
 This will be the Draw Pile.
 Each player will then receive an action card from the Dealer to add to their hand.